echogarden-project/echogarden/docs/CLI.md

 By default, the CLI overwrites existing files.

-Please be careful to not accidentally have an input file misidentified as an output file, as it may get rewritten without a notice.
+Please be careful to not accidentally have an input file misidentified as an output file, as it may get rewritten without notice or confirmation.

-The `align` command, unlike the other ones, requires two arguments to be passed (one for the audio filename, and a separate one for its transcript filename).
-It's possible that a user's error, changing `align` to, say, to `transcribe` would cause the second argument to be interpreted as an output file and be overwritten.

 To ensure files are never overwritten, you can pass the `--no-overwrite` option: